 My curious mind often gives Him the best of me.
 If He shows me something and says I can have it, you bet I’m going to take it.

 I knew this invitation was first and foremost about me and Him falling deeper in love.
 I also knew this had something to do with answering all my prayers for personal sanctification and Christ-like transformation.
 This was about me, crying out in the night for Him to do whatever it took to pull up the roots of all the lies I had believed.
 This was not so much about me and the ministry, or my “work” for God, as much as it was about my being His.
 Saying yes was not His ultimatum for me, but it did mean more of Him in my life.
 And that is exactly what this curious mind needs to know…more of Him.

 As I was becoming more and more aware that I originally “enhanced” my design because of my fears.
 And because fear is based on lies, it was not only time for the root of the lies to go, but also any false fruit that grew from those roots.

 Once I gave God my yes to take the falsies out of me, I didn’t want them in one more day.
 Each day they felt more and more like foreign objects floating around inside of me.
 I had to fight off the enemy in a new way.
 On this side of my yes, the great discourager was trying to make me miserable in my own skin.
 I had to keep coming back to the voice of my Father who sees no flaw in me and knew my yes was locked in.
 I was already blameless before I was implant-less.

 The enemy of my soul knew he was losing, and like any sore loser he was taking really cheap shots:

 • “Everyone sees how fake your breasts are now.”

 • “You are such a hypocrite.”

-The enemy was enjoying kicking up a lot of crap in the waiting time.
+The enemy enjoyed kicking up a lot of crap in the waiting time.
 Accusations were getting louder.
 It was difficult being in my own skin.
 But God, in the waiting, continued to sing his deliverance song over me.